dodgerP/My-First-Website/README.md

 # First GitHub Project

-This is the first project that we've pushed to a remote repository using Git and GitHub
+It took a while to get used to but this is the first project that i've pushed to a remote repository using Git and GitHub.

 ## Technologies Used